 Road trip logistics

 If you were to drive from Sydney to Brisbane without any stops at all, it would only take you 10 hours to cover the 1,000 or so kilometres— but what would be the point?!
 Expect to spend more like 15 hours making the drive from NSW to QLD, stopping at heaps of beautiful beaches, sprawling lookouts, and charming towns along the way, and of course opting for scenic detours whenever possible.

 There’s no doubt that it’s a long drive, and therefore no wonder that many people plan to drive the Pacific Coast Touring Route as a one-way road trip, saving themselves a long return.
 The downside, though, is that this involves hiring a car and copping the expensive fees for dropping off in a different state, which will be cost prohibitive to a lot of travellers (and obviously impractical for locals, who could just take their own car).
 Don’t worry about wasting time in the car if you do make the journey as a return trip, though— the drive between Sydney and Brisbane is filled with nearly non-stop scenery!
-Every few minutes, you’re likely to be squealing out of the car window over coastal views, sweeping river vistas, or roadside wildlife (wishing you could safely take photos while driving at 110kmp).
+Every few minutes, you’re likely to be squealing out of the car window over coastal views, sweeping river vistas, or roadside wildlife (wishing you could safely take photos while driving at 110km/hr).
+Stop at new places on the way back to keep it interesting.
 Any way you slice it, this is one of the world’s best road trips and you won’t be disappointed.

 Road trip budget

 On my recent drive from Sydney to Brisbane and back, I clocked up 2,540km and spent $280 on fuel in my small SUV.
 It’s fair to estimate $200-350 for fuel, as prices are always fluctuating, different cars might use more or less petrol, and every itinerary will involve a different number of detours.

 Car hire: $200-1,500